Hamza Mirza: Biography

 He was born on 4 September 1568 (11 Rabi al-Awwal AH 976) in Herat, and was named after Muhammad's uncle Hamza.
 He was appointed as governor of Herat by his grandfather Tahmasp I in 1573.
 However, due to his father's complaints, Hamza was relocated to Shiraz and was replaced by his infant brother Abbas.

 Ismail II ordered the executions of his brother and nephews in 1577, but died before the order could be carried out, after which his brother Mohammad Khodabanda ascended the throne.
 Hamza was officially created crown prince, at the behest of his mother in February 1578.
 Turkmen and Takalu emirs played a significant role on his appointment and became his main supporters.
 He followed his mother to Karabakh after the battle of Çıldır in 1578.

 Following his mother's murder on 26 July 1579, Hamza became a central figure in the conflict between Ali-Qoli Khan Shamlu and his Shamlu–Ustajlu coalition, who favoured young Abbas against the reigning shah, Mohammad Khodabanda.
 Mirza Salman Jaberi, his mother's supporter, managed to have Hamza Mirza's vizier Hossein Beg Shamlu dismissed and took over the office himself in August 1580.
 Meanwhile, the sides came to an understanding only after 1581 and accepted Hamza as crown prince.
+In 1585, the gholam (slave-soldier) Farhad Beg was appointed as Hamza Mirza's main deputy.